 - Passenger Systems

 - Testing Considerations and Responsible Disclosure for Researchers

 - A CTF or vulnerability discovery event (our first one is planned for DC28)

 Topics and activities that will not be included this year but may be considered in the future villages include:

 - Passenger and Cargo Screening

 - Aircraft and airport physical security

-- Other aviation security related to TSA (Transportation Security Administration) and CBP (Customs and Border Protection)
+- Other aerospace security related to TSA (Transportation Security Administration) and CBP (Customs and Border Protection)